 Lakshmi Munukutla received her Ph.D. degree in Solid State Physics from Ohio University, Athens, Ohio and M.Sc and B.Sc degrees from Andhra University, India.
 She has been active in research and published several journal articles.
-She is the Chair of the Electronic Systems Department at Arizona State University at the Polytechnic campus.
+She is a professor in the Department of Engineering Technology at Arizona State University at the Polytechnic campus.